User Guide

 You can use Copy and Paste, Ctrl+C and Ctrl+V respectively to quickly duplicate the selection.
 This works both in the same screen and across multiple screens.

 Another option is to use Duplicate with Ctrl+D. Duplicate is a bit smarter than a simple Copy and Paste.
-When you duplicate some widgets, move them and then duplicate them again, the duplicate action records the relative position of your first copy to the original and then positions the second copy relative to the first copy in the same way.
+When you duplicate some widgets, move the copy and then duplicate the copy again, the duplicate action will position the second copy at the same relative distance from the first copy, as measured between the first copy and the original widget.
+Use this feature to quickly create for example a column of input fields, or a row of boxes.

-Yet another option is to press Ctrl and then drag the selection to quickly clone it.
+Yet another option is to press Ctrl and then drag the selection to quickly duplicate it.

 Editing Text

-Some widgets can display text.
+Many of the available widgets can display text in one way or the other.
 You can quickly edit this text in-place.
 To open the in-place editor just double-click the widget or hit Enter.
 When finished with editing press the Enter key.

 You can cancel the current edit by hitting the Esc key.